 - When looking for hostels online (HostelWorld.com etc), sort by location.
 Location is a huge deal when traveling solo.
 Example: my hostel in Madrid was on a pedestrian street, and I could go out at night alone.
 In Barcelona, it was down by the port, so I made sure to not be solo after dark.

 - Use your “sixth sense” to differentiate between danger and simple curiosity.
 Many cultures are just curious as to why you’re alone, or why you have blond hair, or why you have blond arm hairs. :)

 - Do small group tours for countries you want to experience without the hassle (like Morocco and Turkey).

-Ladies, what are your tips for solo travel?
+Ladies, what are your tips for solo female travel?